OmSingh-492/movie_recommender/README.md

 # movie_recommender
-Building a personal movie recommender using Django
+Building a personal movie recommender using Django.
+[Mainly focused on Back-End Web Development.
+CSS not used at its fullest.
+Central usage of CSS is done in generating Bootstrap Cards to display movies on it.]

 Choosing an interesting movie to watch on a weekend is always hard.
 It would be great if there would be a handy movie recommender to help make a good decision.
 Here, we shall build such a Movie Recommender using Django web framework.
 The movie recommendation shall be bassed on the movies previously watched by the user.